 Disability insurance is arguably the most complex type of insurance policy.
 There are a number of individual policies, group plans, and government benefits available to help protect people from the potential loss of income caused by an accident or illness.
 Each has a wide variety of provisions and stipulations on how they work and what determines whether benefits are paid.

-It’s therefore no surprise that long term disability insurance is also one of the most misunderstood financial products.
+It’s, therefore, no surprise that disability insurance is also one of the most misunderstood financial products.
 In fact, LIMRA, an insurance trade association, conducted a survey in which only 4 percent of respondents demonstrated a high level of knowledge of how disability insurance works.

 With misunderstanding comes misconception.
 People, including physicians, may make the mistake of believing they either don’t need disability insurance or can’t get adequate coverage.

 Here are five common myths, along with rebuttals, regarding individual disability insurance.
-Some may decide they don’t need or can’t get an individual physicians disability insurance policy because:
+Some may decide they don’t need or can’t get an individual physician disability insurance policy because:

 One of the reasons people avoid discussion of disability insurance is the belief that, even if the worst happens, they’ll somehow “get by.”

 You might think you can save enough money to live on.
 Or you’ll bank on sick leave and vacation time to provide income.
 Maybe you’re thinking your spouse’s income will sustain you.

 Many people count on Social Security to help them through a disability, but it won’t pay near enough to compensate a physician.
 Likewise, workers' compensation only pays a fraction of your income and only if you’re injured on the job.
 Group life insurance typically limits the amount you can receive in benefits.

 Also, consider the amount of income you’ll potentially lose if you can’t work at all or as much due to accident or illness.
 If you suddenly lost, say, a $300,000 annually salary, how do you begin to replace that income without some kind of insurance benefit?